 Cultural experience: The Inca Trail is a cultural experience as well as a physical challenge.
 You'll have the opportunity to learn about the history and traditions of the Inca people, as well as the local flora and fauna.

-Llactapata is an Inca ruin located along the Inca Trail, about 7 kilometers from the start of the trail.
-The ruins are situated on a ridge overlooking the Aobamba Valley, and offer breathtaking views of the surrounding mountains and valleys.
+Llactapata is one of the Inca historical sites located along the Inca Trail, about 7 kilometers from the beginning of the route.
+These Inca ruins are situated on a ridge with panoramic views of the Aobamba valley, from where beautiful Andean landscapes can be appreciated.

 Sayacmarca is an Inca ruin located along the Inca Trail, approximately 19 kilometers from the start of the trail.
 The site is situated on a high ridge overlooking the surrounding mountains and valleys, and is one of the best-preserved Inca ruins along the Inca Trail.